lineCode/NIM_Duilib_Framework_CEF3809/README_en-US.md

 # NIM Duilib

+Unofficial edition which based on official NIM Duilib, the cef control has updated to version 3809.

 NIM Duilib is a UI development framework for Windows, extend some new features based on the original [Duilib](https://github.com/duilib/duilib).
 Integrated Google base library with threads/memory/closures.
 You can use this framework to develop any desktop application you want.

 ![GitHub](https://img.shields.io/badge/license-MIT-green.svg)